Vasya24/inline_tt/README.md

-# Test task for Inline made by Vasiliy Smirnov in 2021
+# Test task for InSales made by Vasiliy Smirnov in 2021